Stratified charge engine: Comparison with diesel engine

-It is worth comparing contemporary directly fueled petrol engines with direct-injection diesel engines.
-Petrol can burn faster than diesel fuel, allowing higher maximum engine speeds and thus greater maximum power for sporting engines.
-Diesel fuel, on the other hand, has a higher energy density, and in combination with higher combustion pressures can deliver very strong torque and high thermodynamic efficiency for more "normal" road vehicles.
+It is worth comparing contemporary direct injection, spark-ignition petrol engines with direct-injection compression-ignition diesel engines.
+Petrol has a higher flame propagation speed and so burns faster than diesel fuel, allowing higher maximum engine speeds and thus greater maximum power for sporting engines.
+When the fuel is evenly mixed throughout the air when ignition starts, a premixed flame occurs, which is generally much faster than the diffusion flame present in compression ignition engines engines.
+Diesel fuel being less volatile with a higher energy density, allow for higher combustion pressures, meaning it can use higher compression ratios to achieve more torque and higher thermodynamic efficiency by comparison.